Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 How to run it

-• Keep your back leg completely straight.
+• Keep your back leg nice and straight.

 • Keep your back straight and your hips aligned forward.